Labor, industry gear up for dueling Massachusetts gig worker ballot measures

 By Nate Raymond

-BOSTON, Aug 2 (Reuters) - The fight over the status of Uber Technologies UBER.N and Lyft LYFT.O ride-share drivers entered a new phase on Wednesday, as an industry-backed group and a labor union proposed letting Massachusetts voters decide whether their workers in the state should be treated as independent contractors or allowed to unionize.
+BOSTON, Aug 2 (Reuters) - An industry-backed group and a labor union on Wednesday proposed letting voters decide whether Uber Technologies UBER.N and Lyft LYFT.O ride-share drivers in Massachusetts should be treated as independent contractors or allowed to unionize.

-Flexibility and Benefits for Massachusetts Drivers, a group whose top contributors include Uber, Lyft and DoorDash DASH.N, filed a proposed ballot question that would ask voters to declare the companies' drivers are not employees, but independent contractors entitled to minimum benefits.
+Flexibility and Benefits for Massachusetts Drivers, a group whose contributors include Uber, Lyft and DoorDash DASH.N, filed a proposed ballot question that would ask voters in November 2024 to declare the companies' drivers are not employees but independent contractors entitled to minimum benefits.

 The proposal would establish an earnings floor equal to 120% of the state's minimum wage for app-based drivers, or $18 an hour in 2023 before tips.
 Drivers would also receive healthcare stipends, occupational accident insurance and paid sick time.

+Labor activists fighting that proposal include a union, SEIU Local 32BJ, that filed a competing ballot initiative on Wednesday seeking to allow drivers to unionize and bargain working conditions and compensation collectively.

-The question closely mirrors an earlier 2022 ballot measure that Massachusetts' top court blocked from going forward, saying it went too far by including an unrelated proposal that would limit the companies' liability for accidents by their drivers.
+The industry-backed proposal mirrors an earlier 2022 ballot measure that Massachusetts' top court blocked from going forward, saying it went too far by including an unrelated proposal to limit the companies' liability for accidents by their drivers.

 The ballot measure's supporters say that to address the "technical questions" the court raised, its backers submitted multiple options with the office of Massachusetts Attorney General Andrea Campbell, a Democrat who must certify whether the proposed question meets state constitutional requirements.